 associated with water related activities.

 Elodea can form dense mats as seen here in 2013 in Sand Lake.

 Though first documented in 1982 in Eyak Lake, Cordova, land managers did not take notice of this plant until 2010, when it was found growing aggressively in Chena Slough near Fairbanks.Since 2010, Elodea has been found in four regions of the state (see map below) and additional surveys are on-going.
 Elodea can spread to new locations and waterbodies through tiny plant fragments carried by float planes, boats, trailers, aquariums, and toher equipment.

-Kenai Peninsula: Stormy Lake, Daniels Lake, Beck Lake
+Region C: Kenai Peninsula (Stormy Lake, Daniels Lake, Beck Lake)